 Conservation easements permanently protect productive farmland while keeping the land in private ownership on local tax rolls.

 Conservation easements are flexible, and can be tailored to meet the needs of individual landowners and unique properties.
-Bluegrass Conservancy approaches every conservation easement as its own distinct project, our priority is to best consider and address the needs specific to you, your land, and your family.
+Bluegrass Land Conservancy approaches every conservation easement as its own distinct project, our priority is to best consider and address the needs specific to you, your land, and your family.

 Have questions or want to learn more?